docker/docs/compose/rails.md

 ### Rebuild the application

-If you make changes to the Gemfile or the Compose file to try out some different configurations, you will need to rebuild.
-Some changes will require only `docker-compose up --build`, but a full rebuild requires a re-run of `docker-compose run web bundle install` to sync changes in the `Gemfile.lock` to the host, followed by `docker-compose up --build`.
+If you make changes to the Gemfile or the Compose file to try out some different configurations, you need to rebuild.
+Some changes require only `docker-compose up --build`, but a full rebuild requires a re-run of `docker-compose run web bundle install` to sync changes in the `Gemfile.lock` to the host, followed by `docker-compose up --build`.